FUB-HCC/neonion-rest/README.md

 **Method:** `PUT`

 **Body:** A JSON represenation of the target.
-The target must at least have an `id` key mapping to an IRI string.
+The target must at least have an `id` key mapping to an non-percent-encoded IRI string.

 **Returns:** A JSON object denoting the url of the newly created target on the server.